How to make Baked Tandoori Fish in 15 minutes

 Don’t forget to save this recipe on Pinterest for later.

 You can find a collection of my tutorials and recipes here on Pinterest.

 This baked Tandoori Fish is a Classic Indian recipe that is very popular.
 It's surprisingly easy and gets ready in about 15 minutes.
 While the simple spices flavor the fish, the yogurt in the marinade keeps the fish soft moist almost melts in your mouth.

-- Pinch of red edible Tandoori color Optional - mostly used in restaurants
+- 1 pinch of red edible tandoori color optional - mostly used in restaurants

 Wash, Clean and pat dry the fish.

 In a separate bowl - mix all the rest of the ingredients.

 Give it a good mix